Treatment

 Dr Ghaemi urged caution.
 Stimulants may have the same switch rates as antidepressants, he said.
 For cognition issues, he has found the Alzheimer's med galantamine useful.
 By contrast, Dr Altshuler noted that co-occurring ADHD runs high in bipolar patients.
 Giving these patients stimulants helps them get back to work, she said, whereas doing nothing is doing a form of harm.

 Hmm.
 Might make a suitable counting exercise.
 Oops!
-STEP-BD is winding down and the Stanley Foundation Bipolar Network is no more.
+STEP-BD has wound down and the Stanley Foundation Bipolar Network is no more.
 For want of funding, important treatment questions go unanswered.
 With this in mind, Dr Post advocated the need for a clinical trials network, with NIMH backing.

 Meanwhile, "clinical practice and individual patient response trumps everything," he concluded.